Kritikalpa/take-home-test-zania/README.md

 - The overlay is created by maintaining a state that stores both open condition and current index of the overlay image to be displayed.

 - Loaders are provided for the loading images and are hidden when `onLoad` event is triggered.

+### Part 2: Making the call

+- Added a local service that mocks a server to send responses.
+It intercepts the request using service worker and returns a mock HttpResponse object.
+Handlers are added in the `handler.ts` file under `src/mocks` folder

+- It saves and fetch the data to the browser local storage.